 - Lack of motivation

-- Undiagnosed ADHD, depression, anorexia nervosa and other syndromes related to overtly stressful living situations
+- Undiagnosed ADHD, depression, anorexia nervosa and other syndromes related

 In general, this community is culturally under-represented and under-served.
 However, studies done by local community assistance programs and our own experiences have shown that whatever exposure these children have had to the arts, they connect with it quickly.
 Popular and cultural music, dance and movies have become a primary means of escape, even if it is only temporary.